cgarling/StarFormationHistories.jl/docs/src/fitting.md

 m_i = \sum_{j,k} \, r_{j,k} \; c_{i,j,k}
 ```

 While one could optimize the above model without an analytic gradient, such gradient-free methods are typically slower and less robust.
 One could also calculate the gradient numerically using finite differences or auto-differentiation, but these are still slower than analytic calculations.
+We will show that the gradient of this hierarchical model is analytic, allowing us to design an efficient optimization scheme.

-Equation 21 in Dolphin 2001 gives the gradient of our objective function,
+Equation 21 in Dolphin 2001 gives the gradient of our objective function with respect to the underlying coefficients

 ```math
 \begin{aligned}